rajbos/rajbos.github.io/_posts/2021-05-13-home-setup.md

 As a laptop I use the one our company provides us with.
 They let us choose a new one every 2 - 2,5 years and you have all options with a couple of manufacturers.
 When I got started at [Xpirit](https://xpirit.com) I choose a Dell XPS 9500, with 32 gigs of RAM and a 1 Terabyte SSD.
 This was one with the up-your-nose-camera at the bottom of the screen.
 Always fun during video meetings 😄.

 Just recently I got to order a new one and now I have a [Dell XPS 9700](https://www.dell.com/nl-nl/work/shop/dell-laptops-en-notebooks/nieuw-xps-17/spd/xps-17-9700-laptop/bnx79708), again with 32 gigs of RAM and a Terabyte SSD.
 Luckily this one has the camera on the top of the screen and even has [Windows Hello](https://docs.microsoft.com/en-us/windows-hardware/design/device-experiences/windows-hello-face-authentication?WT.mc_id=DOP-MVP-5003719) support, both with the camera and a fingerprint reader.

+## Headset stand
+I was doubting between a wireless charger to place my phone on and a separate headset stand to place my headset on.
+I didn't want a separate charging pad on my desk and wanted to stop laying the headset flat on the desk everyday.
+So this seemed like a good compromise.
+It works really great!
+It's a [URGOODS](https://www.bol.com/nl/p/urgoods-headset-stand-koptelefoon-standaard-houder-met-draadloze-oplaad-functie-kabel-organizer/9300000023772597/?s2a=) headset stand.

 # What is next?
 What I still really want is a good way to have the laptop running somewhere, with enough air to breathe.
 As long as it is not **on** the desk but hidden somewhere, preferably with a remote boot option, so I don't need to physically press the power button.